ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## facet_fields

-A list of fields used to create facets, with options for labels from a database table, and ranges.
+A list of fields used to create facets, with options for labels from a database table, ranges, and hierarchies.

-The referenced fields populate the `tsv` column in the search view.
+The referenced fields populate these columns in the search view:
+- regular facets: `tsv`
+- range facets: `buckets`
+- hierarchical facets: `hierarchies`

 - Type: `list(atom()) | list(Keyword.t())`
 - Path: `sources > [source table] > facet_fields`